quantifiedcode/python-anti-patterns/docs/correctness/raising_or_catching_a_class_which_does_not_inherit_from_baseexception.rst

 Summary
 -------

-The module is attempting to raise and catch a class which does not inherit from ``BaseException`` as an exception.
-Either do not raise the class as an exception or modify the class to inherit from ``Exception`` (user-defined classes should not inherit directly from ``BaseException``).
+The module is attempting to raise and catch a class which does not inherit from ``BaseException``.
+Either do not raise the class as an exception or modify the class to inherit from ``Exception``.
 If Python encounters this it will raise ``TypeError`` at runtime and the module will not successfully execute.

 Description
 -----------